Growth Trends for Related Jobs

 Most employers prefer to hire echo techs with certification because many insurance plans only cover procedures performed by certified technicians.
 The credentialing agencies for cardio techs are Cardiovascular Credentialing International and the American Registry of Diagnostic Medical Sonographers.
 To receive certification, technicians must meet educational requirements and pass a qualifying exam.
 Although some states require licensing of sonography technicians, certification usually helps fulfill licensing requirements.

 Improving Your Job Prospects

-The job market for diagnostic medical sonographers overall is growing much faster than most occupations, according to the U.S. Bureau of Labor Statistics.
+The job market for diagnostic medical sonographers overall is growing much faster than most occupations – at a rate of 19 percent between 2018 and 2028 – according to the U.S. Bureau of Labor Statistics.
 Although hospitals with continue to need large numbers of echo techs, doctors' offices and diagnostic labs will experience the most job growth.
-Technicians with one or more certifications have the best chances of finding work.
+Technicians with one or more certifications and understand multiple specialities have the best chances of finding work.

 Diagnostic medical sonographers could expect to earn an average wage of $70,380 in 2020.
 Outpatient care centers offered the best salary prospects with an average wage of $88,820, which compared to $74,180 for echo techs working in hospitals.
 California, Florida and New York had the most echo tech jobs.